 Then head to Bologna’s medieval Quadrilatero and meander through the medieval lanes filled with shops.
 Be sure to walk under the famous 666 Portico, the beautiful terra cotta arcades.

-Bologna is a hike from Rome.
+Bologna is a bit of a hike from Rome.
 Your best bet is to take the high speed train, which clocks in at around 2 hours.
-Be sure to book in advance.
+Be sure to book online in advance.

-You can also book a day tour from Rome, if that’s easier.
+You can also book a guided day tour from Rome, if that’s easier.

 The Vatican Museums are one of the world’s most visited sites.
 They attract millions of visitors annually.
 The works in the Vatican are invaluable crowning glories of Western art.